delphic/Fury/docs/Fury Overview.md

 Do not create new objects during a frame unless completely unavoidable (then refactor so you don't have to) or actually creating new things in the game / engine.

-Try to keep class members public and rely on people using their head (i.e. don't enforce copy vector values, they should do that themselves).
+Try to keep object and module members public and rely on people using their head (i.e. don't enforce copy vector values, they should do that themselves).
 Whilst this might result in more errors, it gives greater flexibility and much more straight forward code.

 Avoid the new keyword where-ever possible, use literals, module format is designed accordingly.